awsteiner/o2scl/doc/o2scl/sphinx/hdf.rst

 :cpp:class:`o2scl_hdf::hdf_file` and other O₂scl functions with their own HDF code.
-The caveat is that O₂scl cannot parse generic HDF5 files, so that HDF files which contain data not output through O₂scl cannot always be read by O\
+The caveat is that O₂scl cannot parse generic HDF5 files, so that HDF files which contain data not output through O₂scl cannot always be read by O₂scl.
-:sub:`2`\ scl.

 HDF5 files which are written by O₂scl can be viewed and manipulated on the command line using the ``acol`` utility.
 See